 Budget line items in funding applications are estimates of budget expenditures.
-A program may need to modify a budget.
-Programs can request to reallocate the funds to another budget line item for any of the following reasons, including but not limited to:
+Subrecipients often need to modify a budget.
+Subrecipients must submit a formal budget revision for the following reasons:

 - Moving more than 10% of the total grant;

 - Altering a single cost category by more than 10% either up or down;

 - Adding a line item not on the original approved budget;

 - Changes affecting the indirect cost line item